 Gunpowder potatoes are India’s spicy, wonderfully delicious answer to chili cheese fries or poutine.
 Not as messy mind you, but just as tasty.

 Dishoom is a famous Indian restaurant in London’s west end.
 Big lines.
 Big prices.
 Posh Indian.
 This is my adaptation of their gunpowder potatoes.
-Mine are a bit more restrained and lighter on the whole spices but pretty similar in concept.
+These are a bit more restrained and lighter on the whole spices but pretty similar in concept.

 You could try to make it home but the distinctive taste comes from black salt.
 I don’t even know what that is, let alone where to find it.
 If you do and you can, then you can make it.
 Chaat masala costs about a buck though, so I don’t bother.